Information

 Can sales proceeds be transferred directly from buyer to seller in countries other than Spain?

 The biggest reason for this is that the quality of the work done by estate agents varies greatly.
 The cheapest real estate agencies do almost no marketing and often have poor quality photos and property ads.
 A good real estate agency spends a lot of resources on marketing to reach all potential buyers and ensures high quality photos and videos.
 This is crucial for generating interest in the property on the international market.
-With a professional real estate agent, you can also expect good legal support throughout the sales process.
+With a professional brokerage, you can also expect good legal support throughout the sales process.
 With us, we include legal fees on exclusive sales assignments.

 Is real estate agent a protected title in Spain?